 Mosquitoes on the move: range expansions, behaviour changes and disease risk implications

 Chair: Paul Pearce-Kelly, Zoological Society of London

 This science and conservation event is free to attend.

-This Science and Conservation event is free; seating is allocated on a first come, first served basis.
+Seating is allocated on a first come, first served basis.
 Doors open at 5pm for a 6pm start.

 Further Information: please contact Scientific Events Coordinator, Zoological Society of London, Regents Park, London NW1 4RY.

 Tel:+44 (0)20 7449 6227.
 Fax: +44 (0)20 7449 6411.
 E-mail: email@example.com

 ZSL Science and Conservation Events: An essential part of ZSL's work is to communicate relevant, high-quality zoological and conservation science.
 The integrated ZSL Science and Conservation Events programme includes Symposia, and the new 'Wildlife Conservation' and 'Communicating Science' series.
 Topics cover a wide variety of zoological and conservation themes, and international experts present and discuss their research.

 - Sign up to receive email updates about forthcoming ZSL Science and Conservation Events